Colourful Federer's mood darkened despite easy win

 Romanian Halep, seeded three after reaching the final last year, was made to work hard by 91st-ranked Russian Evgeniya Rodina, huffing and puffing her way to a 7-5 6-4 victory.

-“It was a tough match, because it was the first round and it is always is difficult to start the tournament,” she told reporters.
+“It was a tough match, because it was the first round and it is always is difficult to start the tournament,” she said.

-“I did make some easy mistakes, but it’s normal and I accept that.
-Next round I will be better, for sure.”

 Federer also made a few errors as he loosened up against a player he almost fell to in the first round at Wimbledon in 2010.
 But he was never in any danger.